 Halls Lane, Brackley, Northants

-One of a number of churches in the Diocese designed by J. S. Comper, built on a low budget and not of special interest.
+An economical post-war design, one of a number of churches in the diocese designed by J. S. Comper.

 A small church built of pink wire-cut Fletton bricks with spare use of cast stone dressings, under a tile roof.
 The gabled west front has a central two-light window with Y-tracery and hoodmould, flanked by stepped buttresses.
-The central entrance porch is early but not original; the original appearance is shown in the photograph top left.
-The church originally had metal windows, also shown in the early photograph, but these have now been replaced in hardwood with leaded panes.
+The central entrance porch is early but not original.
+The church originally had metal windows, now replaced in hardwood with leaded panes.

 Architect: J. S. Comper